jonathan-gramain/bitpunch/doc/SLANG.md

     which can be used where a value is expected (it will then trigger a read in the data at the dpath location).

-- **interpreter**: code that reads a data region and transforms it into a typed expression value.
-A typical interpreter is "integer": it returns an actual integer number from a series of bytes and some configuration parameters (endianness and sign notably).
+- **filter**: code that reads a data region and transforms it into a typed expression value.
+A typical filter is "integer": it returns an actual integer number from a series of bytes and some configuration parameters (endianness and sign notably).
 The returned value can then be embedded into an expression that